-- Whether or not regular updates are required.
-Quarterly updates for the period of the licence agreement are included as standard, but updates can be provided more frequently if needed. - Your contact details.
+- Whether or not regular updates are required. - Your contact details.

-You will be required to sign a time-limited licence agreement.
+You will be required to sign a licence agreement and, in some cases, the licence may be time limited.
 The licence will prohibit the transfer of the data to third parties and use of the database must be acknowledged (see below).
 Please look at our Terms and Conditions of Use document which is also available on the database website.
 Using our databases implies acceptance of these Terms and Conditions.